Best Practice for Tattoo Aftercare

-Whether you’ve decided to get a tattoo or you’re still trying to decide; these are some helpful hints to insure you know what to expect and how to prepare.
+Whether you’ve decided to get a tattoo or you’re still trying to decide; these are some helpful hints to ensure you know what to expect and how to prepare.

 Pack a small bag with: bottled water or juice, a fully charged cell phone (with headphones if you want to listen to your own music or to play games), snacks (particularly ones high in carbohydrates and protein like granola bars, nuts, chips, crackers, or fresh fruit), and a pillow or small (clean) blanket.
 You might want to make sure you have a ride home if you think there’s a chance you’ll need one.